Indeed, the buck is back for our three today on the EIB Open Line Friday.

 It's not mental illness.

-Um do we define mental illness, however?
+How do we define mental illness, however?

 Is it somebody who acts outside of the norm?

-Well, I could tell you that what a jihadist would say is that what you think is the norm is not the norm, and that they're acting rationally from their perspective from their world view, and while you and I would sit there and say, okay, so they're a bunch of sadistic uh raping, murdering maniacs, they would say, well,
+Well, I could tell you that what a jihadist would say is that what you think is the norm is not the norm and that they're acting rationally from their perspective, from their worldview.

-we have a righteous, in fact, we have a celestial uh designation for our cause, that this is a battle that is being fought for the future, not just of of power in in the world, but for the everla for the life in the uh everlasting afterwards.
+And while you and I would sit there and say, okay, so they're a bunch of sadistic raping, murdering maniacs, they would say, well, we have a righteous, in fact, we have a celestial designation for our cause, that this is a battle that is being fought for the future, not just of power in the world, but for the life everlasting afterwards.

 I mean, they think it's going to paradise.

-But whose view is universal and whose view is limited.
+But whose view is universal and whose view is limited?

 We'll be back with other stuff soon.